Jatinkkalra/hardhat-smartcontract-lottery/README.md

   - Configure network and parameter details
 - create "0-deploy-mocks.js" to deploy the mock when not on any development chain (localhost, testnet or mainnet)
 - create "test" folder and "VRFCoordinatorV2Mock.sol" file.
 Import VRFCoordinatorV2Mock: https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/mocks/VRFCoordinatorV2Mock.sol
+- create "utils" folder and "./verify.js" file; Used for contract verification in "./01-deploy-lottery.js" file

 # Setup: